Who is required to live on campus?

 Yes, all residence halls are co-ed, by wing, floor, or suite, depending on the layout of the hall.

 Where do I eat on campus?

 Residential dining facilities are located on the lower level of the Umphrey Lee Center and at Arnold Dining Commons.
-Additional restaurants are located at the Hughes-Trigg Student Center, McElvaney Hall, Owen Arts Center, and the Fincher Building.
+Additional restaurants are located at the Hughes-Trigg Student Center, near McElvaney Commons, Owen Arts Center and Carr Collins Hall in the Law Quad.
 For more information, visit smudining.com.

 What kind of facilities are available at the Health Center?

-The SMU Memorial Health Center is a professionally staffed outpatient primary care clinic, including pharmacy, lab and x-ray facilities, as well as counseling, testing, and alcohol and drug education centers.
-For more information, visit the Health Center website.
+The Dr. Bob Smith Health Center is a professionally staffed outpatient primary care clinic, including pharmacy, lab and x-ray facilities, as well as counseling, testing, and alcohol and drug education centers.
+For more information, visit the health center website.